 This course explores selected psychosocial concepts and theories basic to nursing practice.
 The use of self as a therapeutic agent is emphasized in the promotion of psychosocial health.
 Students develop strategies of intervention based on the nursing process, nursing theories and research.
 Clinical experience is provided within an inpatient psychiatric treatment facility.
-Prerequisites: Completion of 200-level nursing courses.
+Prerequisites: NU 201, NU 202.
 Fall and spring semesters.

-NU 304 Illness Across the Lifespan I 4 Cr
+NU 304 Illness Across the Lifespan I